RiccardoTonioloDev/PyDNet-torch/README.md

     -   The original PyDNet v1 implementation, written in Tensorflow 1.X (with the code of monodepth that was used for training and evalutation);
     -   A migration of the code of PyDNet v1 to Tensorflow 2.X (unfortunately it doesn't work on the GPU);
     -   The code of micromind.
--   `/variants_and_experimentations`: attempts to transform PyDNet v2 in a more efficient and performant CNN through the use of the XiNet architecture;
+-   `/variants_and_experimentations`: attempts to transform PyDNet v2 in a more efficient and performant CNN through the use of the XiNet architecture (watch in the `/variants_and_experimentations/PyXiNet` folder);
 -   `/slurm_files`: the folder that contains slurm files that were used to execute the code inside of the training cluster.

 ## Info